Refinery29: Dr. Armin Tehrany explains why cracking joints is not necessarily a worrying thing

 “When our joints are overextended, the synovial fluid will create gas bubbles that ultimately produce the pop or crack sound you hear,” Dr. Tehrany continues.

 Working out can also cause the joints to crack, and that is completely normal since that’s when the body performs a variety of movements, often performed with an additional weight.
-However, the sound during a workout can be utterly different from the sound produces when joints are cracked on demand.
+However, the sound during a workout can be utterly different from the sound produced when joints are cracked on demand.

 “Sometimes when a joint moves, the tendon that surrounds it may move out of place,” adds Dr. Tehrany.
 “When that tendon shifts back into its place, then you might hear a snapping or cracking sound.”